Skip to content

 The magical elements woven into the setting further enhance the whimsical and fantastical tone of the narrative.
 From the enigmatic caretaker to the supernatural children under his care, the setting of the orphanage amplifies the sense of wonder and possibility that permeates the story.
 The vivid descriptions of the lush gardens, towering cliffs, and ever-changing sea contribute to the overall atmospheric quality of the book.

-See also The Power Of A Praying Wife Book Review
+See also Death And The King's Horseman Book Review

 Additionally, the isolation of the island setting allows for the development of intimate relationships between the characters.
 The seclusion from the outside world fosters a sense of community and belonging among the residents of the orphanage, highlighting the importance of connection and acceptance in a world that often marginalizes differences.